Home / History

 Compliments of Weather.Com!

 DON'T YOU GUYS HAVE A LOT OF TORNADOS?
 Gosh, I sure hope not!
 Better do some research on that question....Be right back (long pause) Found It!
-Guess we do have a few from time to time, but just a
+Benton County Tornadoes

 |